-Our sales model focuses on direct engagement and close coordination with our customers to determine product design, qualifications, performance through coordination of our sales, product engineering and manufacturing teams.
+Our sales model focuses on direct engagement and close coordination with our customers to determine product design, qualifications, and performance through coordination of our sales, product engineering and manufacturing teams.
 Our strategy is to use our direct sales force to sell to key accounts within our markets, increasing product penetration within those customers while also growing our overall customer base in certain international and domestic markets.
 We have direct sales personnel in each of our U.S., Taiwan and China locations focusing on a direct and local interaction with our CATV, FTTH and internet data center customers.
-Throughout our sales cycle, we work closely with our customers to achieve design wins that we believe provides long-lasting relationships and promotes higher customer retention.
+Throughout our sales cycle, we work closely with our customers to achieve design wins that we believe provide long-lasting relationships and promotes higher customer retention.

-We have grown our revenue at a 33.1% CAGR between 2009 and 2013, including 23.7% growth year-over-year from 2012 to 2013.
-Our revenue growth in 2013 was driven primarily by increasing revenue from our internet data center customers.
-Growth in the first three months of 2014 has been driven primarily by increasing revenue from our internet data center customers.
+We have grown our revenue at a 31.7% CAGR between 2009 and 2014, including 66.3% growth year-over-year from 2013 to 2014.
+Our revenue growth in 2014 was driven primarily by increasing revenue from our internet data center customers.
+Growth in the first three months of 2015 has been driven primarily by increasing revenue from our internet data center and CATV customers.